The 10 things United is doing to avoid another dust-up, drag-out passenger fiasco

 United acknowledged four failures that day.

-First, it shouldn't have called law enforcement when a security of safety issue didn't exist.
+First, it shouldn't have called law enforcement when a security or safety issue didn't exist.

 Second, it failed when rebooking the crew on an already packed and boarded flight.

 Third, it failed to lure passengers voluntarily with sufficient compensation.
-Its agents didn't have the authority to offer more or or find other ways to get passengers to their destination.
+Its agents didn't have the authority to offer more or find other ways to get passengers to their destination.

 Lastly, United didn't prepare its employees for situations like the one with Dr. Dao.